 If you are charged with a weapons-related crime, the defense we craft for you depends on your individual circumstances.
 However, there are a few general defenses our Riverside weapons charges attorneys can take to the prosecution:

 When you are charged with a weapons-related crime, it is essential that you obtain expert legal counsel as soon as possible.
 Be polite and courteous to the arresting officer, but do not offer him or her any information or sign any documents before your representation arrives.
 Our Riverside weapons charges attorney are committed to providing aggressive legal representation to secure you the best outcome possible.
-If you have any questions or would like to schedule an initial consultation, contact us for more information.
+If you have any questions or would like to schedule an initial consultation, contact our criminal defense lawyer for more information.